-Investor Impact Mecha (based on IMP classific Type of Change Evidence Level Requirements Limitations Typical Asset Classes Provide flexible capital Investments in companies with a positive impact Companies growth depends on access to flexible capital.
-Not suitable for companies that have sufficient access to philanthropic or commercial capital. : enture capital Grow new/undersupplied capital markets Enabling Growth + Investments in companies with a positive impact + Companies' growth is limited by external financial conditions.
-This is more likely: + For small and young companies + For companies with mainly intangible assets + In immature financial markets.
-Not suitable for investments in large, established companies.
+Investor Impact Mech (based on IMP classif Type of Change Evidence Level Requirements Limitation# Typical Asset Classes Provide flexible capital 3 Investments in companies with a positive impact.
+Companies growth depends on access to flexible capital.
+Not suitable for companies that have sufficient access to philanthropic or commercial capital nture capital Grow new/undersupplied capital markets Enabling Growth 3 Investments in companies with a positive impact Companies 'growth is limited by external financial conditions.
+This is more likely: for small and young companies f For companies with mainly intangible assets f In immature financial markets Not suitable for investments in large, established companies.
 These companies usually have sufficient access to external financing.
-Alternative assets: private equity, private debt, venture capital Engage Actively Provide non- financial support 3 Investments in companies with a positive impact investors with know-how, reputation or network, that helps companies grow faster.
-Only suited for early stage investments, where investors have the possibility of directly influencing the company.
-A private equity Shareholder engagement 3 Focus on meaningful improvements that companies can meet at responsible cost.
-Investor with strong influence on a company influence increases with: Limited to incremental improvements, unlikely to transform industries c debt.
-Signal that impact matters Market signals Encouraging improvement 2 Transparent ESG criteria that companies can meet at reasonable cost.
-Substantial portion of the market screening out or underweighting firms that don't meet the ESG criteria.
-Unlikely effect for industry exclusion Disagreement on how to measure ESG criteria.
-Liquid assets: public equity, public debt.
-Non-market signals Growth or improvement 1 + High level of public visibility of signals Impact is difficult to evaluate as it is indirect and depends on political action or cultural change qnd
+Atternative assets: Private equity, private debt, venture capital Engage Actively Provide non- financial support 3 Investments in companies with a positive impact Investors with know-how, reputation or network that helps companies grow faster.
+Only suited for early stage investments, where investors have the possibility to directly influence the company. / Private equit Shareholder engagement 3 Focus on meaningful improvements that companies can meet at reasonable cost.
+Investor with strong influence on a company, influence increases with The number of shares held by the investor The cultural proximity with the company Size and reputation of the investor Limited to incremental improvements, unlikely to transform industries : ic debt Signal that impact matters Market signals Improvement 2 Transparent ESG criteria that companies can meet at reasonable cost Substantial portion of the market screening out or underweighting firms that do not meet the ESG criteria Unlikely effect for industry exclusion Disagreement how to measure ESG criteria.
+Liquid assets: Public equity, public debt Non-market signals Growth or improvement 1 + High level of public visibility of signals Impact is difficult to evaluate, as it is indirect and depends on political action or cultural change Ρu